Top 7 Patient Appointment Scheduling Software (2026)

 • Publish access targets internally so teams see progress

-MGMA polling shows leaders are prioritizing online scheduling, phone access, wait times, and no shows going into 2026.
-Align your scorecard and projects with those four pillars. (mgma.com)
+MGMA polling shows leaders are focused on online scheduling, phone access, wait times, and no-shows as they head into 2026.
+Align your scorecard and projects with those four pillars.

 Conclusion

 Patient appointment scheduling is where access, experience, and revenue meet.
 The data says patients want easy digital paths, phones need faster answers, and reminders paired with smart templates keep calendars tight.
-Start with a clear target for fill, lead time, and no shows, integrate tightly with your EHR, and add automation where it removes friction.
+Start with clear targets for fill, lead time, and no-shows, integrate tightly with your EHR, and add automation where it removes friction.
 If your phones are the chokepoint or you want to accelerate results with voice automation, book a quick conversation with Prosper AI.

 FAQ

-Electronic notifications and confirmations increase attendance, especially with multiple messages and targeted outreach for high risk visits.
-Several studies and meta analyses show meaningful reductions in missed appointments. (pubmed.ncbi.nlm.nih.gov)
+Electronic notifications and confirmations increase attendance, especially with multiple messages and targeted outreach for high-risk visits.
+Several studies and meta-analyses show meaningful reductions in no-show appointments.

-Common KPIs include fill rate, time to third next available, no show rate, cancellation rate, phone abandonment, and after hours booking share.
-Primary care medians and expert dashboards point to goals near 90 to 95 percent fill, seven days to third next available, and five percent no shows. (amga.org)
+Common KPIs include fill rate, time to third next available, no-show rate, cancellation rate, phone abandonment, and after-hours booking share.
+Primary care medians and expert dashboards point to goals of 90-95 percent fill, 7 days to the third next available, and 5 percent no-shows.

 Yes.
 Appointment reminders are considered part of treatment.
-Use minimal necessary information and ensure any vendor handling PHI signs a Business Associate Agreement. (hhs.gov)
+Use only the minimum necessary information, and confirm that any vendor handling PHI has signed a Business Associate Agreement.

-Surveys show an average of about 31 days across large metro areas in 2025, with longer waits in certain specialties like OB GYN and GI. (globenewswire.com)
+Surveys show an average of about 31 days across large metro areas in 2025, with longer waits in certain specialties, such as OB-GYN and GI.

 Phones still carry heavy volume.
 Reducing hold times and simplifying routes improves access and patient satisfaction.
-A large system reported cutting average hold time to 28 seconds, compared with a national average near 126 seconds.
-AI voice agents can offer instant answer and complete bookings.
-For practical steps, see our guide to automating call routing in healthcare. (wsj.com)
+A large system reported cutting average hold time to 28 seconds, compared with a national average of nearly 126 seconds.
+AI voice agents can offer instant answers and complete bookings.
+For practical steps, see our guide to automating call routing in healthcare.

 Related articles